muchdogesec/arango_cti_processor/tests/README.md

 ## TEST 10.1: Test update to objects where IGNORE_EMBEDDED_RELATIONSHIPS = false

-This time uses 6.1 test import.
+This time adds a new capec. now 3 sros create by ACTIP so 9 embedded SROs to exist.

 ```shell
 python3 -m unittest tests/test_10_1_ignore_embedded_relationships_f.py